dan-v/rattlesnakeos-stack/README.md

   -h, --help                               help for deploy
       --hosts-file string                  an advanced option that allows you to specify a replacement /etc/hosts file to enable global dns adblocking (e.g. https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts). note: be careful with this, as you 1) won't get any sort of notification on blocking 2) if you need to unblock something you'll have to rebuild the OS
       --ignore-version-checks              ignore the versions checks for stack, AOSP, Chromium, and F-Droid and always do a build.
+      --include-chromium                   should we build and include chromium? if false AOSP webview and Browser will be used
       --instance-regions string            possible regions to launch spot instance. the region with cheapest spot instance price will be used. (default "us-west-2,us-west-1,us-east-2")
       --instance-type string               EC2 instance type (e.g. c4.4xlarge) to use for the build. (default "c5.4xlarge") --max-price string                   max ec2 spot instance bid. if this value is too low, you may not obtain an instance or it may terminate during a build. (default "1.00")